Dating Amber: Production

-David Freyne directed the film with Rachael O'Kane and John Keville of Atomic 80 producing in co-production with Belgian company Wrong Men.
+David Freyne wrote and directed the film with Rachael O'Kane and John Keville of Atomic 80 producing in co-production with Belgian company Wrong Men.
 The film received funding and production support from Screen Ireland and the Broadcasting Authority of Ireland.
 Will Clarke, Andy Mayson, and Mike Runagall of Altitude, Dearbhla Regan of Screen Ireland, and Rory Dungan of Wildcard executive produced.
 Principal photography took place in summer 2019.

 Release

 Wildcard released the film in Ireland and Altitude handled UK and some international distribution; this announcement came with a first look promotional image.
 It was announced along with a trailer in May 2020 that the film would premiere on Amazon Prime Video available in the UK and in Ireland in June before a later Irish theatrical release on 3 July.

 Samuel Goldwyn Films acquired the North American rights.
 The company released a trailer for the film in September.
 Dating Amber was showcased at the Canadian Inside Out Film and Video Festival in October.
 The film was available in North America digitally and on-demand from 13 November.
 It has since been available to stream on HBO Max.